Yao-Xinchen/Meta-ROS-Doc/Writerside/topics/decomposition.md

 # Decomposition

-The **decomposition** layer is the second-lowest layer in the architecture. \
+The **decomposition** layer is responsible for decomposing the high-level tasks into low-level tasks. \
-It is responsible for decomposing the high-level tasks into low-level tasks. \
+Each package is related to a specific mechanical structure on the robots.

 High-level tasks are sent by packages in **decision** layer.
 Low-level tasks are sent to the **execution** layer.